Skip to main content

 TCPExternal device initiating paymentConnect to terminal IP on port 8765.
 Same JSON format.
 Must handle socket lifecycle.

-PeakPOS will use Android Intent since our app runs on the same NexGO device as the Integrator.
+PeakPOS uses Android Intent when it runs on the same NexGO device as the Integrator.

 7.7 PeakPOS to SmartConnect Response Mapping